Top 15 Venture Capital Firms Investing in Robotics

 Image of SHAKTI - Top VCs in Robotics

 SHAKTI is an early-stage venture capital firm based in San Francisco that invests in technology companies.
-They focus on providing seed and early-stage funding for businesses in sectors like AI, robotics, and infrastructure.
+They focus on sectors like artificial intelligence, robotics, and consumer applications with high-growth potential.

 • Geographical presence: Based in San Francisco, California